rwaldron/tc39-notes/es8/2017-03/mar-21.md

 AWB: I think that's less useful than leaving it out.

-WH: I agree with Allan that it's a judgment call.
+WH: I agree with Allen that it's a judgment call.
 Leaving it out allows one to use `'in'` to test it; on the other hand, the numeric properties are always created and get the value `undefined` if they don't participate in the match.
 It's easier for users if we're consistent with them.

 AWB: You need the numerics because you have to count to get the position.